 Strangulation is a Felony Assault Offense in New Jersey

 The Domestic Violence Act protects people from abuse who are in a current relationship with the actor, had a prior relationship with him or her, are a current or former household member, or are someone with whom they have had a child or soon to have one.
 Not everyone who is alleged to be a victim falls into this category but there are plenty of people who do.
-Girlfriends and boyfriends, brothers and sisters, roommates, relatives having lived together, current or former spouses, and one night stands are common examples of persons who are protected under the Act and the 2017 amendment to the assault statute.
+Girlfriends and boyfriends, brothers and sisters, roommates, relatives having lived together, current or former spouses, and one night stands are common examples of persons who are protected under the Act and the subsequent laws amending the assault statute.
 If the relationship does not fall into this category, then then the offense is a simple assault, a disorderly persons charge as opposed to an indictable offense.

 Serious Penalties can Happen if you are Convicted of Strangulation in Middlesex County NJ